History of the United States: Civil War

-After Republican Abraham Lincoln won the 1860 election, seven Southern states seceded from the Union and formed the Confederate States of America (Confederacy) on February 8, 1861 in order to persevere the instituton of slavery.
+After Republican Abraham Lincoln won the 1860 election, seven Southern states seceded from the Union and formed the Confederate States of America (Confederacy) on February 8, 1861, to persevere the institution of slavery.
 The Civil War began on April 12, 1861, when Confederate forces attacked a U.S. military installation at Fort Sumter in South Carolina.
 In response, Lincoln called on the states to send militiamen to recapture forts, protect Washington D.C., and "preserve the Union".
 Lincoln's call led to four more states seceding and joining the Confederacy.
 A few of the (northernmost) slave states did not secede and became known as the border states; these were Delaware, Maryland, Kentucky, and Missouri.
 During the war, the northwestern portion of Virginia seceded from the Confederacy, becoming the new Union state of West Virginia.

 The two armies' first major battle was the First Battle of Bull Run, which the Confederate victory proved to both sides that the war would be much longer than anticipated.
 In the western theater, the Union Army was relatively successful, with major battles such as Perryville and Shiloh, along with Union Navy gunboat dominance of navigable rivers producing strategic Union victories and destroying major Confederate operations.
 Warfare in the eastern theater began poorly for the Union.
 U.S. General George B. McClellan failed to capture the Confederate capital of Richmond, Virginia, in his Peninsula campaign and retreated after attacks from Confederate General Robert E. Lee.

 Meanwhile, in 1861 and 1862, both sides concentrated on raising and training new armies.
 The Union successfully gained control of the border states, driving the Confederates out.
 Lee's Army of Northern Virginia won battles in late 1862 and spring 1863, but he pushed too hard and ignored the Union threat in the west.
 He invaded Pennsylvania in search of supplies and to cause war-weariness in the North.
-In September 17, 1862, the Battle of Antietam was fought in Maryland, which would result in over 23,000 casualties in bloodiest day of the Civil War.
+On September 17, 1862, the Battle of Antietam was fought in Maryland, which would result in over 23,000 casualties in bloodiest day of the Civil War.